nishkohli96/eslint-config/README.md

 The usage of [eslint-stylistic](https://eslint.style/) over [prettier](https://prettier.io/) will give you additional options to format your code and hopefully avoid conflict of rules between `eslint` and `prettier` for which you additionally had to install [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier).

-On running `eslint --fix`, some of the rules imported from this config will give you a warning ⚠️ indicating that the code issue may be ignored while the rules triggering an error ❌ will discourage you to avoid that coding practice.
+On running `eslint .` some of the rules imported from this config will give you a warning ⚠️ indicating that the code issue may be ignored while the rules triggering an error ❌ will discourage you to avoid that coding practice. `eslint --fix .` should hopefully fix most of the warnings or errors in your code.
 It's okay to have a few warnings when developing, but they should be taken care of when pushing your code for production.

+*Ignored eslint warnings or errors in code will likely cause your app build to fail, unless resolved or specified eslint to ignore using the `eslint-ignore` syntax.*

 This config extends the following plugins -
 - [eslint/recommended](https://eslint.org/docs/latest/rules/)